HIPAA NOTICE OF PRIVACY PRACTICES

 Military, Veterans, National Security, and Other Government Purposes.

 If you are a member of the armed forces, we may release your health information to military command authorities or to the Department of Veterans Affairs if they require us to do so.
-We may also disclose medical information for certain national security purposes and to the Secret Service to protect the president.
+We may also disclose protected health information for certain national security purposes and to the Secret Service to protect the president.

-If you are or become an inmate of a correctional institution or under the custody of a law enforcement official, we may disclose your medical information to the correctional institution or law enforcement official.
+If you are or become an inmate of a correctional institution or under the custody of a law enforcement official, we may disclose your protected health information to the correctional institution or law enforcement official.
 This disclosure may be necessary for the institution (i) to provide you with health care; (ii) to protect your health and safety or the health and safety of others; or (iii) for the safety and security of the correctional institution.

 Uses and Disclosures Requiring Your Permission